ibm-cloud-docs/satellite/hosts.md

 ## Updating host metadata
 {: #host-update-metadata}

-If you want to update metadata about a host, such as labels, see the [`ibmcloud sat host update` command](/docs/satellite?topic=satellite-satellite-cli-reference#host-update).
+If you want to update metadata about a host, such as labels or zones, see the [`ibmcloud sat host update` command](/docs/satellite?topic=satellite-satellite-cli-reference#host-update).
 The update does not apply security patches or operating system updates.
 {: shortdesc}

 <br />